shreyanshVIT23/mponlineaiml/README.md

-# MP Online AI ML Assignments & Projectory
+# MP Online AI ML Assignments & Project Directory

 This repository contains all the daily assignments and Projects given by Dr. Nishant Shrivastava Sir,  assigned to us throughout the course of this internship.